 Now, I’m not a huge St. Patty’s day fan, but I AM a huge ice cream fan.
-So I thought I could make this holiday worth my while by creating a Vegan Mint Chip Ice Cream.
+So I thought I could make this holiday worth my while by creating a Vegan Mint Chocolate Chip Ice Cream.
 I might start looking forward to this holiday every year now that THIS ice cream is involved.
 This frozen goodness is ever so creamy, naturally sweetened (only with dates), and next-level minty!
 It such a tasty dessert to have in your freezer, for St. Patty’s or just during those hot Summer months.

-This mint chip ice cream hits the spot big time.
-My Picky Husband gave it the two thumbs up and it’s so freakin’ yummy even on these chilly days we’ve been having!
-I used actual mint leaves to produce the green colour of the ice cream but you don’t need to add it as it does add a natural mint flavour on top of the peppermint flavour (from the extract).
+This dairy free mint ice cream hits the spot big time.
+My Picky Husband gave it the two thumbs up.
+It’s so yummy even on these chilly days we’ve been having!
+I used actual mint leaves to produce the green colour of the ice cream.
+But you don’t need to add it as it does add a natural mint flavour on top of the peppermint flavour (from the extract).
 So if the green colour isn’t that important to you, you can leave out the mint leaves and just do straight peppermint (this is my favourite brand).
 If mint chip was a childhood favourite growing up, then this vegan mint chocolate chip ice cream won’t disappoint.
 It has the right colour, right texture and right sweetness to let your mind wander down memory lane.

 vegan mint chocolate chip ice cream

-- 3/4 cup CASHEWS (soaked overnight, or in a pot of hot water for 30 minutes)
+- 3/4 cup raw cashews (soaked overnight, or in a pot of hot water for 30 minutes)

-- 1 can of full fat COCONUT MILK (I used Thai Kitchen brand) PLUS just the coconut cream (~1 cup) from another can. ( set the liquid aside for a smoothie later)
+- 1 cup coconut cream (coconut cream can come from another can.
+Simply set the liquid aside for a smoothie later)

-- 1/4-1/2 cup of fresh MINT leaves (optional- just adds the green colouring to the ice cream but does add a minty flavour on top of the peppermint extract)
+- 1/4-1/2 cup fresh mint leaves (optional- just adds the green colouring to the ice cream but does add a minty flavour on top of the peppermint extract)

 - Soak your cashews overnight so that water completely covers them.
 If you are short on time boil water and then add the water to a bowl with the cashews and let sit for at least 30 minutes to soften.